snap-stanford/snap-python/doc/source/reference/GetLen2Paths.rst

 - int: the number of length 2 paths between *NId1* and *NId2*.

 - (optional) *NbrV*: :class:`TIntV`
     A vector of nodes on each path between node *NId1* and node *NId2*.
+It is returned, if *ReturnPaths* is True.

 The following example shows how to calculate the number of length 2 directed paths between nodes within a :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::